niuus/Snes9xRX/README.md

 in their respectively named folders inside the "\snes9xgx\" directory.
 If they are not present, the folders will be created at second run, in case you want to acquire the files later.
 Once you are done, you can proceed to run the emulator.
-Optionally, you can install the Snes9x RX Forwarder Channel in your Wii or vWii System Menu (which points to "\apps\Snes9xRX", or the special Snes9x RX Channel for Wii U, which fully installs to your console and reads the configuration and necessary files from your device "\snes9xgx" folder, be it SD or USB.
+Additionally, you can install the Snes9x RX Forwarder Channel in your Wii or vWii System Menu (it points to "\apps\Snes9xRX"), or the special Snes9x RX Channel for Wii U, which fully installs to your console and reads the configuration and necessary files from your device "\snes9xgx" folder, be it SD or USB.

+In the case of the Wii U Channel version, it has the added benefit of taking advantage of the extra CPU power available, on the condition that you run the Wii U homebrew app "sign_c2w_patcher" first, to unlock the so-called "Wii U Overclocked Mode", which simply makes the console avoid the CPU underclock (729 MHz) to run Wii software at the native Wii U's speed (1.24 GHz), so it is completely safe to use.

-In the case of the Wii U, you could use the Wii U Channel version, which installs directly to the console, and also allows you to take advantage of the extra CPU power (when and if you run sign_c2w_patcher first).
-With this, you only need the folder "snes9xgx", which also comes pre-packaged in the respective .zip archive.
-To install, you need to use WUP Installer GX2 or WUP Installer Y Mod, through the Homebrew Launcher.
+By using the Wii U channel, you only need the folder "snes9xgx", which also comes pre-packaged in the respective .zip archive.
+To install, you need to use WUP Installer GX2 or the WUP Installer Y Mod, through the Wii U's Homebrew Launcher.

+It is important to note, when you use the Wii U's overclocked mode, you are limited to use the SD as the storage medium for all your files.
+No workarounds, as this is a current console limitation.

 ## INITIAL SETUP

 The first time you run Snes9x RX it will create a new "settingsRX.xml" file on the SD/USB Card which stores the configuration of the emulator.
-So when you run Snes9x RX it will automatically detect your storage medium and will bring you to the ROM selection screen.
-If you want to run a game with the default settings then just highlight the game and press "A" on it and it will load.
+So when you run Snes9x RX, it will automatically detect your storage medium and bring you to the ROM selection screen.
+If you want to run a game with the default settings, then just highlight the game and press 'A' on it and it will load.
 However, you can configure Snes9x RX to your liking.

 ## CONFIGURATION

-To configure Snes9x RX, press "A" on the "Settings" box.
+To configure Snes9x RX, press 'A' on the "Settings" box.
 This will bring up the "Settings" screen where you can configure the "Saving & Loading", "Menu", and "Network".
-You can also restore the settings to their initial values by clicking on the "Reset Settings", or you can return to the ROM selection screen by clicking on "Go Back".
+You can also restore the settings to their initial values by clicking on the "Reset Settings", or you can just return to the ROM selection screen by clicking on "Go Back".